httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 Cache-Status: ExampleCache; hit; detail=MEMORY
 ~~~

-The semantics of a detail parameter are always specific to the cache that sent it; even if a member of details from another cache shares the same name, it might not mean the same thing.
+The semantics of a detail parameter are always specific to the cache that sent it; even if a details parameter from another cache shares the same value, it might not mean the same thing.

 This parameter is intentionally limited.
 If an implementation's developer or operator needs to convey additional information in an interoperable fashion, they are encouraged to register extension parameters (see {{register}}) or define another header field.

 # Examples

-The most minimal cache hit:
+The following is an example of a minimal cache hit:

 ~~~ http-message
 Cache-Status: ExampleCache; hit